pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/publish.rst

 --------------------------

 Publish content from a repository group using a repository group's :term:`distributor`.
-This call always executes asynchronously and will return a :term:`call report`.
+This call always executes asynchronously and returns a :term:`call report`.

 | :method:`post`
 | :path:`/v2/repo_groups/<repo_group_id>/actions/publish/`